knope-dev/knope/docs/src/content/docs/reference/command-line-arguments.md

 ## Workflow

-Only a single positional argument (one which does not begin with `-`) can be passed to Knope, and it must be the name of a defined workflow. `knope release` runs a workflow named release.
+Knope only accepts a single positional argument (one which doesn't begin with `-`), and it must be the name of a defined workflow. `knope release` runs a workflow named release.

-## Global Interrupts
+## Non-workflow arguments

-If one of these arguments is passed to Knope, it will not run any workflows and ignore most other arguments.
+These arguments cause Knope to do something _other_ than running a workflow.

 ### `--help`

 Prints a message describing everything that Knope can do, including descriptions of other _available_ arguments.

-If run _after_ a workflow name (e.g., `knope release --help`), information relevant to that workflow is printed.
+If run _after_ a workflow name (for example, `knope release --help`), Knope prints information relevant to that workflow.

 ### `--version`